46OkuMen/46-okunen-monogatari/docs/space_saving_tricks.md

 * Expanding files!!
 This would be the hardest thing to do, maybe, but would solve all the problems.
 	* Compare file footers in the EXE files, as well as headers, to look for any information that hardcodes file length.
 	* "Increase ROM size" appends FF to the end of the file.
+	* Looks like I an expand the ROM without any problems, but pointing stuff to the expanded space might not work...?
+		* Does that extra space get loaded into the game?
+			* Yep, "Hello World" appears to be in the game's memory at address 00013a50.
+			* But that's separate from the rest of the ST1.EXE contents, which shows up around 0004100.
+				* ...and it gets overwritten as soon as the dialogue is over.
+				* What else is in this separate earlier block?
+				* The entire footer, plus some of the error block?
+(138f5 - 138a8 = 4d) last spaces of it.
+				* The total amount of room made: 13ca8 - 138a8 = 0x200 = 512, or one page.
+				* The rest of the spaces are with the rest of the file.
+Spaces: (444ed - 0x4432d = 1c0 spaces)
+					* The game file has: 1204d - 11e8d = 1c0.
+All spaces accounted for.
+					* So why is it split up there?
+				* Actually it's not the split that matters; I can point to stuff at the end of the error block and it shows up just fine.
+It's just anything beyond that final 18-byte footer...
+					* I can totally insert stuff in that last block of 20's, too.
+Cool.
+					* Any way I can move that footer?
+						* Are there any pointers to it?
+						* Need to look for pointers that have values between b4 49 and c8 49.
+							* 0x02c5: c849
+							* 0x02d1: b649
+							* 00x2e3: ba49
+							* 0x02dd: c649
+							* 0x030b: b849
+							* 0x0b65: c849
+							* 0x0b97: c849
+							* 0x0ba2: c849
+							* 0x3c90: be49
+							* 0x88cf: b449
+							* 0xa880: bc49
+							* 0xaa09: bc49
+							* 0xaecd: be49
+						* Some of these are clearly unrelated.
+Bad side effects of adjusting all of them:
+							* Controls do unexpected things & can't move very far.
+							* Crash when trying to load an image in combat.

+					* Debugging: Look at code that looks at addresses 13a3c thru 13a4f.

+			* Maybe the code at the end of the file splits it up right before the last mass of 20s?
+				* Only two pointers to stuff beyond error block: 0x001de points to 0x120f2, and 0x120f0 points to 0x120f4.
+		* Can I fiddle with that header value any?
+		* Or should I move the footer somewhere else?

 ## header format?
 00-01: 4d 5a (constant)